 NSS is hosted on university-owned storage systems and maintained by the Division of Information Technology (DIT).
 Storage systems are housed in two regional locations in climate and access-controlled data centers.
 The on-campus data center is wholly managed by DIT.
 A second storage array is housed in a commercial colocation data center with strict, well-certified standard operating procedures, including FISMA, FERPA and PCI-DSS.
 Access control and all network and storage hardware in this facility are managed and owned by DIT.

-Storage hardware hosting storage accounts contain self-encrypting drives (SEDs).
+Storage hardware hosting storage shares contain self-encrypting drives (SEDs).
 The encryption key management system is embedded within the storage hardware operating system.
-Data is encrypted on disk using the AES-256 cipher, and each SED has a unique data encryption key (DEK) which is used to encrypt and decrypt data as it’s read from and written to disk.
+Data is encrypted on disk using the AES-256 cipher, and each SED has a unique data encryption key (DEK) which is used to encrypt and decrypt data as it's read from and written to disk.
 The operating system automatically generates an authentication key (AK) that wraps and secures the DEK.
 This means that the data on any SED which is removed from its source hardware cannot be unlocked and read, thereby guarding against the data security risks of physical drive theft.
-Encryption of data at rest satisfies a number of industries’ regulatory compliance requirements, including U.S. Federal FIPS 140- 2 Level 2 and PCI-DSS v2.0 section 3.4.
+Encryption of data at rest satisfies a number of industries' regulatory compliance requirements, including U.S. Federal FIPS 140- 2 Level 2 and PCI-DSS v2.0 section 3.4.

 Administrative network access to the storage array management interface is controlled and monitored via network firewalls and router access-control lists.
-Only members of a well-defined administrative group can reach the management ports of the storage devices.
-Further, administrative login is managed via membership within a DIT-managed Active Directory group.
+Only members of a well-defined administrative group can reach the management services of the storage devices.
+Further, administrative login is managed via membership within a UMD Active Directory group.
 As such, login authorization is managed by a centralized university identity management system.
 Passphrase strength and recovery policies are enforced through the central identity management service.
 Such practices adhere to the UMD Standard Protecting Sensitive Information policy (IT-4) section 5.2.

 Standard storage users with storage accounts cannot log into any storage management interfaces.
 Insecure and unneeded ports and services, such as telnet, ftp and ntp are restricted via firewall and router access-control rules.